veracode/Veracode-Community-Projects/README.md

 * [Flowdock](https://github.com/brian1917/vcodeFlowdockNotifier) ([Brian1917](https://github.com/brian1917/)) - Utility designed to be run in a build process after a Veracode scan to notify a Flowdock flow that the scan completed.
 Optional to include policy compliance info in notification.

-* [Gradle](https://github.com/kctang/vt) ([Kctang](https://github.com/kctang/)) - Set of Gradle tasks, usable either as a command line submission tool or integrated as part of a continuous integration build process, to perform Veracode submission for applications and scan results for flaws.
+* [Gradle](https://github.com/calgaryscientific/veracode-gradle-plugin) ([CalgaryScientific](https://github.com/calgaryscientific), based on [Kctang](https://github.com/kctang/)) - Set of Gradle tasks, usable either as a command line submission tool or integrated as part of a continuous integration build process, to perform Veracode submission for applications and scan results for flaws.

 * [Insomnia](https://github.com/ctcampbell/insomnia-plugin-veracode-hmac) ([Ctcampbell](https://github.com/ctcampbell/)) - Adds an HMAC authentication header to Veracode API requests in Insomnia.